Cost-Effective Strategies for Threat Detection in Healthcare

 Operational Constraints Limit Security Response

 Healthcare organizations cannot easily shut down systems during security incidents without risking patient safety.
 This constraint forces healthcare IT teams to maintain system availability even when compromise is suspected, providing attackers with extended dwell time.
 Clinical workflows require 24/7 system availability, which prevents the aggressive isolation measures employed by other industries during active incidents.
+A 2024 AHA survey found 70% of breached organizations reported significant or very significant operational disruption.

 Why Traditional Security Approaches Fall Short